Good vs Bad Carbohydrates

 - Supports Healthy Sleep: Certain carbs like oatmeal, pumpkin, sweet potatoes, bananas, and brown rice contains large amounts of tryptophan, which relax the body and help put you to sleep.
 Oatmeal even helps your body produce melatonin, the hormone that regulates your sleep.
 Eating some complex carbs at night before bed can help you sleep more soundly through the night and fall asleep faster.

-How including Wholegrains, Vegetables and Fruit will benefit YOU!
+Health Benefits of Wholegrains, Vegetables and Fruit

 - Whole-grain products include brown rice, whole-grain pasta, beans, whole wheat bread, whole oats, buckwheat, millet, whole rye, whole-grain barley and whole-grain corn are considered good carbohydrates.
 These foods are rich in fiber, vitamins, minerals and phytonutrients that are beneficial to your health.
 Also, they have a low glycaemic index because they cause a slower change in blood sugar levels.
 Diets rich in high glycaemic index foods cause a rapid rise in blood glucose levels, thereby increasing the risk for diabetes and heart disease.
 By contrast, foods with a low glycaemic index help you achieve a more stable blood sugar and improve weight loss and control Type 2 diabetes.